Intimaria/Intimaria/README.md

   <li><b>📣 Languages:</b> English & Spanish</li>
 </ul>

-<p>I'm Inti Maria (<i>aka Intu</i>) a computer engineering student diving into the world of teaching.
+<p>I'm Inti Maria (<i>aka Intu</i>) a computer engineering student diving into the world of writing.
 I've recently become a teaching assistant at the IT Faculty of the National University of La Plata, where I support students to learn binary representation, assembly language and circuitry in the Computer Organization and Arquitecture classes.
 I'm passionate about building opportunities for students, bridges between different communities, and helping people from diverse backgrounds to code.
 </p>

 </div>